What's shrouding this dead insect?

 An example of a slime mold.

 Water molds mostly live in water or moist soil.
-They can be parasites of plants and animals.
+They can be parasites of plants and animals, getting their nutrients from these organisms and also from decaying organisms.
 They are a common problem for farmers since they cause a variety of plant diseases.
 One of the most famous of these diseases was the fungus that caused the Irish potato famine in the 1800s.
 At this time, potatoes were the main source of food for many of the Irish people.
 The failure of the potato crop meant that many people in Ireland died of starvation or migrated to other countries.

 - Slime molds are fungus-like protists that grow as slimy masses on decaying matter.
 They are commonly found on items such as rotting logs.